soobinchoi54/zoomapi-java/README.md

 Soobin Choi

 ## To build the program:
-Open the project in an IDE
+**MAKE SURE you have java 13 installed and set as default SDK, or please change the maven pom.xml configuration from 13 to your version of java**
 <br> In the root folder, run the following in the terminal to build the project properly in your local repository:
 <br> Run the package goal to compile and package the code in a JAR file:
 ```
-mvn package
+mvn clean package
 ```
 ![Package Success](/pics/mvn-package.png)
 <br> Install the project's JAR file into the local repository:
 ```
-mvn install
+mvn clean install
 ```
 The output on terminal should look like this:
 <br> ![Install Success](/pics/mvn-install.png)